Visit a Neurologist If You Suspect Dizzy Spells to Be Something More Serious

 Dizziness is among the most common complaints of patients when they go to a healthcare provider.
 Before you dismiss it as another harmless dizzy spell, however, recent studies warn you to be more mindful of the symptoms you are experiencing.
 According to Vestibular Disorders Association (VEDA), vertigo accounts for a third of all dizziness complaints reported to medical professionals.

 Without a diagnosis, you may never know if that lightheadedness you are experiencing is something you should worry about.
-When you are in doubt, set an appointment with a neurologist in Leesburg.
+If you are in doubt, set an appointment with a neurologist in Leesburg.
 That said, here are some signs that you should pay more attention to your dizziness.

 Frequent Dizzy Spells